 When placed next to any of the last-gen Elite 75t models, the Elite 85t looks nearly identical.
 The one prominent distinction is the larger frame, which makes the buds stick out more when placed on the ear.
 At the same time, they are much more discrete than the dangling AirPods or elongated QuietComfort Earbuds.
 The all-plastic construction also has a substantial feel that gives these buds a well-built, business class presence.

 The all-plastic construction has a substantial feel, while the smooth matte finish not only gives the buds a business class appearance, but also complements Jabra’s several colorways.
-Sadly, you only have the choice of one color at launch: Titanium/Black.
-The other four versions — Gold/Beige, Copper/Black, Black, and Grey — will be released January 2021.
+Initially only launching in Titanium/Black, you now have four other color scheme options to choose from: Gold/Beige, Copper/Black, Black, and Grey.
 These colors fall in line with the Elite 75t lineup, but I prefer the bolder colors that were featured on the Elite Active 75t, such as Navy, Sienna, and Mint.

 Jabra fans will also love the new packaging introduced on the Elite 85t.
 It’s smaller and consolidates everything, from the accessories to the user manual flap, into a more compact setup for convenient unboxings.